Skip to main content

 • “✔️ Strong storytelling with good humor - the writing balances charm and wit without undercutting the story it’s trying to tell.”

-• “The game is still very incomplete, and the story can’t be completed yet, although there is a core gameplay loop and a sizable chunk of content to play through.”
+• “For Hungry Horrors, the game is still very incomplete, and the story can't be completed yet, but there is a core gameplay loop present and quite a sizable chunk of content to play through.”

-• “Excited for more locations to be added, and hoping for more varied dialogue between the princess and NPCs beyond the main few met for story purposes.”
+• “Excited for more locations to be added, and I kind of hope that there will be more varied dialogue between the princess and NPCs you meet (other than the main few you seem to meet for story purposes).”

 • graphics